Top 10 Zips with Highest Foreclosure Rates in 2022

 FEMA Alert

-FEMA has issued an Emergency Declaration for the state of New York to supplement state, tribal, and local recovery efforts in areas affected by a severe winter storm and snowstorm beginning November 18, 2022 and continuing.
-The following areas has been approved for assistance:
+FEMA has issued a Major Disaster Declaration for the state of Georgia to supplement state, tribal and local response efforts in areas affected by severe weather on January 12, 2023.
+The following areas have been approved for assistance:

 Public Assistance: